MachadoLhes/restQL-clojure/README.md

 (restql/execute-query :mappings { :user "http://your.api.url/users/:id" } :query "from user with name = $name" :context { :name "Duke Nukem" } )
 ```

-In the example above restQL will call user API passing "Mad Max" in the name param.
+In the example above restQL will call user API passing "Duke Nukem" in the name param.

 ### Configuration
 restQL receives a configuration class with the API mappings.
 You can use the available configuration repositories -- `SystemPropertiesConfigRepository`, `PropertiesFileConfigRepository` or `ClassConfigRepository` -- or implement your own, using the `ConfigRepository` interface.